 8. Easter Decorations and Easter Crafts

-Easter decor doesn’t just have to be about Bunnies, Eggs, and Chicks…it can be about the palms, thorns, cross, and stone.
-Another Focus on the Family idea is to spend the night before Palm Sunday weekend decorating the mantle other surface with a total visual focus of the Easter story.
-It can include olive wood, a donkey figurine, palm branches, some unleavened bread, a handmade wooden cross, and a large rock with a hollowed-out center that resembles a tomb.
+Easter decor doesn’t just have to be about Bunnies, Eggs, and Chicks…it can be about the palms, thorns, cross, nails, and the rolled away stone.
+Another Focus on the Family idea is to spend the night before Palm Sunday weekend decorating the mantle (the coffee table or dinner table works just as well) with a total visual focus of the Easter story.
+It can include olive wood, a donkey figurine, palm branches, some unleavened bread/ wine, a handmade wooden cross with nails, and a large rock with a hollowed-out center that resembles a tomb.
 Having a timeline of the season can be a great way to help you get in the mood for the Holy Week, before it even begins.
 For families with kids or for the artsy type, I found a blog that has some great Easter crafts that may open up dialogue with kids about the season.
 [Click here]

 9. Plant an Easter Garden

 This alone won’t really help you get the most out of Easter, but it does make a great object lesson for kids.
 To this day, I can’t remember things I learned in high school but I can remember just about every quality craft I did in kindergarten.
 Being able to touch, feel, taste, hear, and interact with those crafts left an impression and I will never forget the lessons that went with them.
 If planned a good bit in advanced, planting an Easter Garden that buds Easter week can be a great way to teach the death, burial, and resurrection of Christ.
 Not to mention a nice garden is something everyone can enjoy and gets kids out of the house and into the sun.
 If you are too late for an Easter garden from seeds, just transplant flowers that have already bloomed, kids are smart and will get the idea and you will feel refreshed that you have a beautiful garden.